-- The next most important rule, is to have a play yard or playpen or some other type of small enclosed area to keep your teacup confined in when you are not playing with them.
+2. Have a play yard or playpen or some other type of small enclosed area to keep your teacup confined in when you are not playing with them.
 This will help you keep a good eye on your puppy and also help with potty training.
 This must be an area with enough room for their bed and easy access to food, water and poppy pad.
-Never give your tiny yorkies puppy the run of the whole house until they are at least 5 or 6 months old and potty trained.
+Never give your tiny Yorkie puppy the run of the whole house until they are at least 5 or 6 months old and potty trained.
 With such a large space to run around in, it is too easy for them to tire and lose track of where their food is.
 This could lead to hypoglycemia or death.

-- Always make sure that you have a firm grip on your puppy at all times with it is off the ground.
-Many fatalities or broken bones have been caused by a tiny dog wriggling out of an owners grasp, or jumping off a lap, couch, or bed, and breaking their neck, legs, or landing on their head.
+3. Always make sure that you have a firm grip on your puppy at all times with it is off the ground.
+Many fatalities or broken bones have been caused by a tiny dog wiggling out of an owner’s grasp, or jumping off a lap, couch, or bed, and breaking their neck, legs, or landing on their head.
 Always supervise small children when around or handling a small dog.
-The only safe way for a child to hold a small dog, is sitting on the floor with the puppy between their legs, or on their lap.
+The only safe way for a child to hold a small dog is sitting on the floor with the puppy between their legs, or on their lap.
 Also, never leave a small puppy on a chair, bed, couch, or stairs unattended.
 Remember, a fall from as low as two feet high can be fatal!

-- Never leave your teacup unattended unless it is in it’s playpen or a safe enclosure!
+4. Never leave your teacup unattended unless it is in its playpen or a safe enclosure!
 There are many places that such a tiny dog can manage to fit in, and disappear from, not to mention get stuck under!

-If you think your tiny yorkies baby might be having a hypoglycaemia attack you may call me at any time of the day or night 780 228-5365 our home number is 250 379-2235
+If you think your tiny Yorkies baby might be having a hypoglycemia attack you may call me at any time of the day or night 780-228-5365

 I KNOW FROM EXPERIENCE THAT IT IS EASY TO PUT INSTRUCTIONS AWAY, WITH THE BEST INTENTIONS OF READING IT LATER.
 HOWEVER, SOME OF THESE GUIDELINES ARE THE DIFFERENCE BETWEEN LIFE AND DEATH FOR YOUR TINY YORKIES PUPPY.

-I ALSO RECOMMEND A HALTER LEASH FOR YOUR TINY YORKIES, (NOT A COLLAR) DUE TO THEIR SMALL TRECHEA.
+I ALSO RECOMMEND A HALTER LEASH FOR YOUR TINY YORKIES, (NOT A COLLAR) DUE TO THEIR SMALL TRACHEA.

-TINY YORKIES CAN HAVE LOW BLOOD SUGAR UNTIL THEY ARE ABOUT 12 WEEKS OLD, AND LONGER IF THEY ARE A TINY.
+TINY YORKIES CAN HAVE LOW BLOOD SUGAR UNTIL THEY ARE ABOUT 12 WEEKS OLD, AND LONGER IF THEY ARE QUITE SMALL.
 MAKE SURE THEY EAT WELL BEFORE THEY PLAY TOO HARD.
-IF THEY SEEM SLUGGISH, SHAKE, ACT DRUNK, OR EVEN VOLMIT, GIVE THEM A DIME-SIZE DOSE OF NUTRI-CAL, ON THEIR TONGUE OR CORN SYRUP ABOUT 1ML I LIKE CORN SYRUP I GET FAST RESPONSE, AND CALL ME.
+IF THEY SEEM SLUGGISH, SHAKE, ACT DRUNK, OR EVEN VOLMIT, GIVE THEM WHITE CORN SYRUP ON THEIR TONGUE OR HONEY ABOUT 1ML I LIKE CORN SYRUP I GET FAST RESPONSE, AND CALL ME.
 IF THEY SEEM TO BE PLAYING REALLY HARD, IT WOULDN’T HURT TO GIVE THEM A DOSE TO BE SAFE.
 BUT YOU CAN OVERDO IT, SO NO MORE THAN ONCE OR TWICE A DAY.

 MANY TINY YORKIES, (EVEN 12 LB) HAVE BEEN KNOWN TO MEET THEIR DEMISE TO OUTSIDE DANGERS!
 OTHER DOGS, HAWKS, OWLS, AND COYOTES, HAVE BEEN KNOWN TO CARRY THEM OFF.
 USE EXTREME CAUTION WHEN YOUR DOG IS OUTSIDE.
 KEEP IN MIND PEOPLE HAVE BEEN KNOWN TO STEAL THEM TOO.
 ONE NEW OWNER HAD HER BABY STOLEN WHILE PAYING FOR GAS!
 BE ON YOUR GUARD AT ALL TIMES.

-TINY YORKIES ARE CAPABLE OF THAT LONG BEAUTIFUL HAIR.
+YORKIES ARE CAPABLE OF THAT LONG BEAUTIFUL HAIR.
 IT TAKES A LOT OF WORK TO KEEP THEM BEAUTIFUL.
 EVEN IF YOU DECIDE TO KEEP THEIR COATS SHORT, YOU NEED TO KEEP THEIR REAR-ENDS CLIPPED SHORT.
-THE HAIR TENDS TO GET IN THE WAY, WHEN THEY POTTY.
+THE HAIR TRENDS TO GET IN THE WAY WHEN THEY POTTY.
 EVENTUALLY, THERE IS A BUILD-UP, AND THEY WILL NOT BE ABLE TO POOP.
-THIS COULD BE VERY SERIOUS, AND NEEDS TO BE WATCHED, EVEN AS ADULTS.
+THIS COULD BE VERY SERIOUS AND NEEDS TO BE WATCHED, EVEN AS ADULTS.